 These landing pages can (and should) contain:

 All this equals lower bounce rates.
 They stay on your site and engage and convert.
-Like buying products, subscribing to your blog, and contacting you.
+Conversion means anything from buying products, subscribing to your blog, and contacting you.
 Don’t worry, this can be a long term project and you can add pages and content as you grow!

 Other Essential Parts of Your DIY SEO Strategy for Authors